 Is there anything bad that's happening?

-Should we should we should stop the trial?
+Should we stop the trial?

 Because sometimes these medications can be harmful.

-And in the 1,200 people, again, these were people who are generally outpatients, they did not find a risk of dangerous change from being on hydroxychloroquine, which makes me more comfortable than what Dr. Wallace and others are saying uh still holds true, that uh this meant these medications don't seem to be dangerous in general.
+They did not find a risk of dangerous change from being on hydroxychloroquine, which makes me a little more comfortable that what Dr. Wallace and others are saying still holds true, that these medications don't seem to be dangerous in general.

-Well, if the first, you know, uh mandate for any treatment, and and you made the case and I made the case many, many times on the show, and that is that well, of course we we would love years-long um uh clinical trials and placebos and the you know, we we would love to do things that way.
+Well, if the first mandate for any treatment, and you made the case, and I made the case many, many times on this show, and that is that, well, of course, we would love years-long clinical trials and placebos.

-Uh but these people were dying now.
+But these people were dying now.

 We didn't have that army.

-Now, hopefully we'll be able to have these studies over time.
+Now, hopefully, we'll be able to have these studies over time.

-But you know, when when somebody like Dr. Wallace has been doing this now for 42 years and has written all these peer-reviewed articles and and has been, you know, prescribing this drug for his entire career.
+But, you know, when somebody like Dr. Wallace has been doing this now for 42 years and has written all these peer-reviewed articles and has been prescribing this drug for his entire career, he seems like, to me, the foremost expert in the entire country on this medicine.

-We're not gonna hurt anybody.
+We're not going to hurt anybody.

 Is that a fair assumption?